5Jostice4ALL-CPver5DSB/-CP-Lan-Attack/Readme.md

 * NineTailedFox+ being the highest in the field.

 # Task Force OPPS: DELTA, GAMMA, NineTailedFOX
-Organization which helps develop websites.
+Organization which help secure websites.
+They are our primary defense.
-The key different from this and F/B EDS is that it works more on sites while F/B EDS work on defense
+Not only that but they solve patches with the help of COINTELPRO.

 Delta, Gamma, NineTailedFox all are different teams.
 * Gamma being the lowest rank in the field